Wyntuition/jekyll-now/todo/02-work-internal.md

     - Where are you looking to go?
 How's your long term vision, 18 month plan?
 - Discuss other projects (xpert, DDSA/internal initiatives, etc)
 - Praise

+[RESOURCES TO SHARE]

+- Next steps on things like supervising, mentoring, xpert, promotion, other advancement; role guidance (i.e. lead consultant)

 #### Approving timesheets